 Study module on the circular economy in building design

-Aalto University and Yale University are developing a study module to familiarise architects and engineers with resource wisdom and the carbon cycle in the built environment.
+Aalto University and Yale University developed a study module for architects and engineering, helping them to understand energy efficiency and flows of carbon in the built environment.

-The study module consists of video lectures supplemented by environmental impact assessment exercises used as examples and studio courses in building design.
-The material is in English.
-The video lectures and course plans will be published and will be freely available to be used in teaching.
+The study module was comprised of video lectures and supplementary example-like environmental assessment assignments and civil engineering studio courses.
+The materials were prepared in English.
+The video lectures and course plans can be freely used in teaching.

-The project is implemented jointly by the Aalto University Department of Architecture and the Yale School of Architecture.
+Sitra funded the project, and the people responsible for the project at Sitra were Riitta Silvennoinen and Nani Pajunen.
+The project was implemented jointly by the Aalto University Department of Architecture and the Yale School of Architecture.